Thank you Bob’s Red Mill for sponsoring this post!

 - Flavoring the salad: I added light flavors to this quinoa salad because I wanted to be able to taste the fruits and vegetables.
 During one of my test batches, I added cumin into the mix, which ended up overpowering EVERYTHING.
 My suggestion: feel free to add whatever herbs and spices you want to the salad, but keep a fairly light hand.

-- Preparing the butternut squash: Try to chop the butternut squash into small-ish pieces (about 1/4 to 1/2-inch chunks).
+- Preparing the butternut squash: Try to chop the butternut squash into small-ish pieces (about 1/2-inch chunks).
 They will cook a lot faster that way.
 Plus, nobody wants a massive chunk of butternut squash in their salad.
 Also, I used to make the mistake of over-salting my butternut squash.
 The tiniest pinch of salt will make a big difference, so don’t make the same mistake I did!

 - Sautéing the brussels sprouts: I found that when I sautéed the brussels sprouts a little longer, its flavors became more intense.
 Depending on how you like your sprouts, this could be a good or bad thing.
 Just make note of it!